devopsparadox/challenges/ansible-vs-terraform/terraform-gke/README.md

 ## Create a Kubernetes cluster

-* [Create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey), down the JSON, and store it as account.json in this directory
+* [Create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey), download the JSON, and store it as account.json in this directory

 ```bash
 terraform init